-Special voting documents will be available from Friday 16 September to 12 noon, Saturday 8 October 2022 at the Timaru District Council main office, 20 Thames Street,
+Special voting documents will be available from Friday 16 September to 12 noon, Saturday 11 October 2025 at the Timaru District Council main office, 2 King George Place, Timaru.

 If time allows, special voting documents can be posted out directly to electors.
-The completed voting paper however, must be in the hands of the Electoral Officer or the Deputy Electoral Officer by noon on election day, i.e. 12 noon Saturday 8 October 2022.
+The completed voting paper however, must be in the hands of an authorised election official by noon on election day, i.e. 12 noon Saturday 11 October 2025.